windytan/redsea/README.md

-Also, if a station in your area is transmitting an interesting RDS feature that should be implemented in redsea, I would be happy to see a minute or two's worth of hex data using the `-x` switch.
-You could use a gist or an external pastebin service and post a link to it.
+Also, if a station in your area is transmitting an interesting RDS feature that should be implemented in redsea, I would be happy to see a minute or two's worth of hex data using the `--output hex` switch.
+You could use a gist or an external pastebin service and post a link to it in our Github Discussions.

 ## Licensing

-Redsea is released under the MIT license, which means it is copyrighted to Oona Räisänen OH2EIQ yet you're free to use it provided that the copyright information is not removed. (jsoncpp and iconvpp have their own licenses.)
+Redsea is released under the MIT license, which means it is copyrighted to Oona Räisänen OH2EIQ yet you're free to use it provided that the copyright information is not removed. (iconvpp has its own license.)
 See LICENSE.

-This software should never be relied on for emergency communication, accurate traffic / weather information, or when your life is on the line.
+This software is not safety certified and should never be relied on for emergency communication, accurate traffic / weather information, or when your life is on the line.